+The pathway maps I display here are based on a thorough review of the science.
 Fragments of the full pathway map have been portrayed in many thyroid science publications since the 1970s.
 However, it is difficult to find a complete metabolic map that includes all the major pathways of T4 and T3 at a glance.

 Most visual models lack various parts of the whole and fail to show T3 pathways alongside T4 pathways.
 Most portrayals of T3’s pathways are T4-centric and are limited to showing T3 deiodination.

 On a much larger scale, metabolism and clearance are part of a larger system that also includes thyroid hormone supply, transport and signaling.
 Nevertheless, it is useful to have a comprehensive view of the downstream fate of circulating hormones.